 The first US tour by Celtic happened in 1931.
 Despite taking place in the depths of the Great Depression and the American Soccer Wars, the tour was a huge success with crowds at some venues being as large as 30,000.
 Quoting David Potter, the author of Willie Maley: The Man Who Made Celtic, David Wangerin writes that this was in some part due to the presence of so many Irish and Scottish exiles in the US, people who had been forced to flee their home countries after the 1916 Easter Rising in Dublin and the “Red Clydeside” labor disturbances at the end of the First World War and in the years immediately following: “To them, the visit of Celtic meant absolutely everything.”

-After landing a day late due to poor weather at sea, the tour kicked off in Philadelphia against a team comprised of Eastern Pennsylvania amateurs, an “East Penn and District 1″ XI.
+After landing a day late due to poor weather at sea, the tour kicked off in Philadelphia on May 23 against a team comprised of Eastern Pennsylvania amateurs, an “East Penn and District 1” XI.
 Some 12,000 crowded into Frankford Stadium, home of the Frankford Yellow Jackets of the National Football League.
 Celtic won 6–1.
 Said Celtic captain Jimmy McStay after the match, “we did not feel that we had to extend ourselves to the full.”

 In 1935 the Scotland national team kicked off its North American tour in Philadelphia with a 3–0 victory over the Philadelphia German American team.
 The following year Maccabi returned to the US and played Philadelphia Passon twice over the course of the tour.
-Maccabi won the first match 1–0 but Passon won the return match 2–0.
+Maccabi won the first match on Oct.
+4, 1–0, but Passon won the return match on Nov.
+5, 2–0.

 Charlton Athletic became the first professional team from England to play in Philadelphia when they toured the US in 1937.
 Predictably, they beat the East Penn Stars 7–0 when they came to town on June 26.
 Aside from a brief tour by a rather weak Scottish national team (that actually included a Welshman and an Englishman on the roster) in 1939 which did not make a stop in Philadelphia, this would be the last tour by a European club in the United States until after Second World War.